nicopaulb/blog/_posts/en/2024-08-06-homeserver.md

 With this setup, the only port I have to expose one port (443) to internet, and everything is always encrypted.

-I also added a DynDNS plugin to Caddy, in order to always have access to my homeserver via my domain name even when my internet service provider attributes me a dynamic IP.
+I also added a dynamic DNS plugin to Caddy, in order to sync my IP server adress with my domain name provider.
+So even if my internet service provider attributes me a dynamic IP, I can always have access to my homeserver via my domain name.

 To improve even more the security, I also use a service called Crowdsec to detect peers with malicious behaviors and block them for accessing my server.
 Crowdsec analyses the Caddy logs and if its behavior engine detects one of the configured scenario, it will blocks the IP at a firewall level.
 The avantage of Crowdsec over the other similar services available (Fail2ban for example), is that it offers a collobarative solution.
 Indeed, when a Crowdsec user blocks an aggressive IP, it is also shared among all users to further improve everyone's security.